Nor'easter to bring heavy rain and snow to U.S. East

 “We had everything, rain, nickel-sized hail, small tornadoes and snow,” he said.

-The town of Chisholm in northeast Minnesota received nearly 6 inches (15 cm) of snow, after getting a foot (30 cm) a week ago.
+The town of Chisholm in northeast Minnesota received nearly 6 inches of snow, after getting a foot a week ago.
 That followed a mild winter with little snow, he said.

 Some showers and thunderstorms will occur in Florida later on Sunday, but they will not be as intense as what the state experienced on Saturday, Eckert said.